|Best with bass||UE Wonderboom 3||Check Price||

 - Volume is limited

 If you want a shower speaker with impeccably sculpted aesthetics and audio, the Beosound A1 (2nd Gen.) might just be for you.
 It comes in four polished colors, weighs roughly 1 pound, and measures approximately 5 x 5 inches with a flat bottom so it can safely rest on almost any surface.
-Bang & Olufsen produce high-end audiophile favorites, so while this speaker is pricey at nearly $300, you’re guaranteed to get great sound out of your purchase.
+Bang & Olufsen produces high-end audiophile favorites, so while this speaker is pricey at nearly $300, you’re guaranteed to get great sound out of your purchase.
 The compact size of this premium speaker doesn’t mean energy is sacrificed—as the Beosound packs in a 3.5-inch subwoofer and 3/5-inch tweeter powered by 2×30 watts to create an impressive maximum output of 92 dB.
 With a resulting frequency range of 55 to 20 Hz, this speaker is well-equipped to turn your bathroom into a concert for one.
 While it doesn’t have stereo sound, Bluetooth 5.1 (with AAC and aptX support) and the 360-degree driver produce a wide soundstage and a refined frequency response, which is adjustable using the Beosonic app’s sound customization feature and five EQ presets.
 The app also includes tools for setting up a stereo pair using another B & O speaker and disabling the voice-assistant feature, which is compatible with Amazon Alexa when active.
 The A1 features a three-microphone array for crystal clear communication and a discreet control panel that allows you to play, pause, skip, adjust volume, and turn the microphone on and off.
 The hanging loop will likely fit over most showerheads, so you can easily install it in just about any shower.

-Best smart speaker for shower: Bose SoundLink Micro
+Best smart speaker: Bose SoundLink Micro

 Why it made the cut: With the Bose SoundLink micro, you don’t have to miss out when your roommates or family start having a dance party right when you need to hop in the shower.